webhooked/filediff/README.md

 }
 ```

-We use the filediff utility to display the differences.
+We use FileDiff to display the differences.

 ```
 filediff component1.js component2.js
 ```

-The utility then provides us with the following result
+FileDiff then provides us with the following result:

 <img width="478" alt="react" src="https://user-images.githubusercontent.com/9132742/103879762-918c9680-50d8-11eb-87cc-d9eef8f5869e.png">

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.